cap-js-community/odata-v2-adapter/README.md

   - OData V2 service will be available at http://localhost:4004/odata/v2/<service-path>
   - OData V4 service will be available at http://localhost:4004/odata/v4/<service-path>

-Note that `@sap/cds` is a peer dependency and needs to be available as module as well.
+> `@sap/cds` is a mandatory dependency and needs to be available as module.

 ### CAP Java Custom